nccshecodes/shecodes-2020/src/posts/2018-04-17/documenting-code-luxury-or-necessity.md

 ---
 date: '2018-04-17'
-excerpt: >
-  Documenting your code is a marmite topic, a quick google search spews forth articles either dead against the idea or all for it, there's no room for sitting on the fence.
 featureImage: src/posts/2018-04-17/documenting-your-code-gratisography.png
-featureImageAlt: ""
+featureImageAlt: "Looking up through a sculpture of metal letters spiralling up towards a blue sky."
+metaDesc: >
-metaDesc: Documenting your code is a marmite topic, a quick google search spews forth articles either dead against the idea or all for it, there's no room for sitting on the fence.
+  Documenting your code is a marmite topic.
+Google spews forth articles either dead against the idea or all for it.
+There's no room for sitting on the fence.
 metaTitle: Documenting code - luxury or necessity?
-permalink: /blog/documenting-code-luxury-necessity/index.html
+socialImage: documenting-your-code-gratisography
 tags:
+  - best practice
   - level up
 title: Documenting your code – a luxury or a necessity?
 ---